lhmet/r-bio.github.io/03-data-frames-2.md

 ### Challenge

-1. What does the following do?
+1. What does the following do (Try to guess without executing it)?
+   `surveys_DO$month[2] <- 8`

 1. Use the function `subset` to create a `data.frame` that contains all individuals of the species "DM" that were collected in 2002.
-  * How many individuals of the species "DM" were collected in 2002?
+How many individuals of the species "DM" were collected in 2002?

-## Adding a column to our dataset
+# Adding a column to our dataset